TimoIllusion/simple-ai-benchmarking/README.md

 4. Run `sai-tf` or `sai-pt` in a console with activated environment for tensorflow or pytorch benchmark respectively.
 Alternatively execute `python run.py` for tf benchmark.

+## Hardware Acceleration for PyTorch and TensorFlow

+This section shows how to use GPUs for training and inference benchmarking.
-## Setup TensorFlow for NVIDIA GPUs
+### Setup TensorFlow for NVIDIA GPUs

 1. Create and activate a virtual environment